 - Continue with the property Owner.
 Here you select the property Id again.

 - Finally, scroll to the user-defined Archive property.
 Here you select the property Id again.

 - Save with OK.

 Now write the function, e.g. in Visual Studio code.
-Of course you can also use another program.
+Alternatively, use any editor of your choice.

 - Select the Archive requirements directory and click Open directory in VS Code in the context menu.